Please rotate your screen

 The flow battery family

 Flow batteries can be built around a large variety of chemistries by using different active materials, or so-called redox couples.
 From a purely scientific perspective, several solutions are workable, yet only some of these can succeed commercially.
-Before we chose the hydrogen and bromine redox couple, we benchmarked it against three key criteria:
+Before we chose the hydrogen and iron redox couple, we benchmarked it against a complex set of criteria:

 Power density